Meadows has 3 RBIs, surging Rays beat Phillies 5-3

 Yarbrough, winless in his last 24 starts since Aug 17, 2019, gave up two runs, three hits, two walks and struck out eight in 4 1/3 innings.
 The lefty, who often follows an opener, is 25-5 as a reliever.

 Meadows hit a two-run homer in the first.
-He homered and drove in four runs in the Rays’ 7-2 win over Kansas City in Thursday night.
+He homered and drove in four runs in the Rays’ 7-2 win over Kansas City on Thursday night.
 He has 26 RBIs in his last 23 games.

 Phillies catcher J.T.
 Realmuto was reinstated from the 10-day injured list after being out with a left hand contusion and went 0 for 3 with a walk and stolen base.